 These changes are actually not difficult or complicated; they have more to do with education, understanding, and action.

 In summary; actions to be taken to heal our beloved community;

 - Practice breathing patterns daily for 15-30 minutes.

 - Educate ourselves on how to communicate about powerful emotions.

 - Create a meaningful and connected community.

 I look forward to the day when people feel free to share their emotions and the internal struggle that emotions can cause.
 That opening up about grief, depression, anxiety, confusion and loneliness to our loved ones is the first thing we’re inclined to do instead of the last.

 Let's dedicate ourselves to doing our part to create the day when we all come together as a community to share joy and love, and to support each other in times of grief and pain.

 Max Strom is a breathing teacher, speaker, author, and creator of Breathe to Heal, a method to alleviate stress, anxiety, burnout, and depression.
 His TEDx talk, Breathe to Heal, has had over 2 million views.
 To learn more, visit Max’s website. (www.maxstrom.com)

-A version of this article was previously published in October of 2019.
+A version of this article was previously published in October of 2019, and September of 2020.